pereirarodrigo/ProbReasoning/README.md

-# ProbReasoning
+# bayesianInference

-Probabilistic reasoning is part of Computational Intelligence, which in itself is a sub-field of Artificial Intelligence that's mainly concerned with a biologically-inspired approach to intelligence.
+Besides traditional probability, Bayes' theorem plays a huge role Computational Intelligence, which in itself is a sub-field of Artificial Intelligence that's mainly concerned with a biologically-inspired approach to intelligence.